Live Resin vs. Distillate: What’s the Difference?

 distillate vs live resin

-There has not been much research to specifically examine the benefits of live resin vs distillate.
-However, there are some studies that have found the advantages of specific terpenes, which suggests that live resin could be a good option if you’re looking for specific benefits.
+There has not been much research to specifically examine the benefits of live resin vs. distillate.
+However, some studies have found the advantages of whole-plant cannabis over isolates, which suggests that live resin could be a good option if you’re looking for more well-rounded effects.1

-For many medical cannabis users, distillates are an appealing option because of their stronger effects and longer-lasting highs.
-Many medical marijuana patients are looking to get the most out of the money they spend, so distillates can be an effective way to do that.
+For many medical cannabis users, live resin is an appealing option because of its more potent effects and longer-lasting highs.
+Many medical cannabis patients are looking to get the most out of the money they spend, so distillates can be an effective way to do that.

 Live Resin vs Distillate FAQ

-If you have questions about live resin and distillate, you’re not alone.
-There’s a lot to learn about these extracts, and it can be overwhelming when you first dive into all the information available.
+You're not alone if you have questions about live resin and distillate.
+There’s a lot to learn about these extracts, which can be overwhelming when you first dive into all the information available.
 Here are some commonly asked questions about live resin vs distillate.

 Which one is cheaper?